aadeshshukla/aadeshshukla/README.md

 <div align="center">

-*Currently mastering AI Skills —  better prompt engineering, TRACKING .*
+*Currently mastering System Design and Data structures & Algorithms .*

 **If you find my projects useful and intresting, a STAR⭐ means a lot!**